Last updated on .

 School Life and Education Museum

 Past the Archdiocese of Athens is the School Life and Education Museum.
 It presents exhibits on the history of Greek education.
-The museum is open daily from Tuesday through Saturday and admission is 5€ (as of February 2023).
+The museum is open daily from Tuesday through Saturday.
+Adult admission is 5€ (as of September 2023) and kids are admitted free.
 I plan to visit on my next family trip to Athens.

 School Life and Education Museum